Graduate programs admissions process

 Conditionally admitted students

-If your application does not meet our admissions criteria, but the director of your graduate program believes that you demonstrate the capability to successfully complete graduate courses, you may be admitted to Messiah College on a conditional admittance status.
+If your application does not meet our admissions criteria, but the director of your graduate program believes that you demonstrate the capability to successfully complete graduate courses, you may be admitted to Messiah University on a conditional admittance status.
 If you are conditionally admitted, you must satisfy the conditions of your admittance in order to continue in the program.
 The specific conditions and length of time permitted to meet the stated conditions will be detailed in a letter from the program director.